nmordetzky/chat-app-practice/README.md

 # chat-app-practice
 This is a practice rebuild of the chat-app
-# purpose: to reinforcing my understanding
+# Purpose: to reinforce my understanding thus far